Houston Car Accident Lawyer

 - litigating the case.

 If you were involved in an auto accident and suffered injuries or property damage, you cannot leave it up to the other party or their insurance company to compensate you.
-Sadly, many people wait to talk to an automobile accident lawyer until after they have attempted to handle the case on their own with a friendly insurance adjuster who promised they would “take full responsibility.”
+Sadly, many people wait to talk to an attorney until after they have attempted to handle the case on their own with a friendly insurance adjuster who promised they would “take full responsibility.”
 These same adjusters will often return with an offer that doesn’t even begin to cover your out-of-pocket expenses and may stop returning your emails and calls when you do not sign your rights away.

 These tactics cause you to delay in collecting and preserving critical evidence you should have gathered from the start.
 Even worse, they cause you to delay in getting the medical care you need.
 The absence of evidence and the delays are then used against you to justify a low-ball offer when it comes time to settle the case.
 This is why you should get a lawyer involved right away, especially when you have sustained injuries.